OctopusDeploy/People/Security-Operations/L4-Security-Analyst-Technical-Lead.md

 - I led a post-mortem after a security incident, facilitating an open and blame-free discussion that resulted in actionable improvements to our security posture.
 - I accurately documented the options considered in decision-making to ensure that we did not re-tread the same ground next time.
 - I led an interview for a Security Operations team candidate following our interview framework and provided detailed and useful feedback.
-- I successfully managed a critical security incident involving multiple teams, coordinating efforts across the organisation to minimise the impact on business operations.
+- I successfully managed a critical security incident involving multiple teams, coordinating efforts across the organization to minimize the impact on business operations.
 - I supported a colleague's idea by articulating its benefits and addressing concerns, leading to its acceptance.
 - I identified waste in our team processes, formulated a new approach, and convinced the rest of the team to adopt a new and better way of doing things.
 - I thoughtfully challenged and provided alternatives to a direction given by my manager, with good results.